MVVenkat/JavaScript/README.md

 # JavaScript

 This is repo is for recoding all the learnings of Javascript.
-Read, test, and push is followed.
+Read, understand, test, and push.